tms4517/RISC-V_DDCA/single-cycle/single-cycle.md

 As a start, the hardware containing the state elements will be designed.
 These elements include the memories and the architectural state (the program counter and registers).
-Then, to compute the new state based on the current state blocks of combinational logic between the state elements will be added.
+Then, to compute the new state based on the current state, blocks of combinational logic between the state elements will be added.

 ![state elements](/single-cycle/pics/stateElements.png)